 Ray ”Crash” Corrigan, a stuntman and ape suit specialist, played the role of the Orangopoid (a gorilla suit with a horn attached), which Flash fights at one point.
 Corrigan had previously been a stunt- and gorilla man on two Johnny Weissmuller Tarzan films and played some bit parts in films, but his fame was doubled the same year as Universal released Flash Gordon.
 Just a little over a month after Flash premiered, Republic released their own sci-fi serial Undersea Kingdom (1936, review), starring Crash Corrigan in the lead.
 Corrigan also played the lead or semi-lead in a number of cheap western serials, as well as in a few films.
 He never gave up his ape man job though, and as an owner of a gorilla suit, and with much experience, he was a cheap and talented addition to many films.
-He starred alongside both Boris Karloff (The Ape, 1940, review) and Bela Lugosi (Bela Lugosi Meets a Brooklyn Gorilla, 1952) in ape films, of which he made about a dozen, some of them verging on sci-fi.
+He starred alongside both Boris Karloff (The Ape, 1940, review) and Bela Lugosi (Bela Lugosi Meets a Brooklyn Gorilla, 1952, review) in ape films, of which he made about a dozen, some of them verging on sci-fi.
 Science fictions fans, though, will always remember him for his last role, as the alien in the 1958 film It!
 The Terror from Beyond Space.
 The film has gained a reputation that far succeeds its quality because its makers sued the makers of Alien (1979) for having ripped off their script.
 In fact both productions ripped off the short story The Adventures of the Space Beagle.

 Duke York who plays King Kala of the Shark Men later appeared as an uncredited extra in The Invisible Agent (1942, review).
-House Peters Jr. was a bit-part staple in films and TV-series, and appeared in a few sci-fi’s including King of the Rocket Men (serial, 1949), The Day the Earth Stood Still (1951, review), Red Planet Mars (1952) and an episode of The Twilight Zone (1960).
+House Peters Jr. was a bit-part staple in films and TV-series, and appeared in a few sci-fi’s including King of the Rocket Men (serial, 1949), The Day the Earth Stood Still (1951, review), Red Planet Mars (1952, review) and an episode of The Twilight Zone (1960).